idanhom/terraform-firewall/README.md

 At deployment of diagnostic settings, there's a strange behavior where Terraform tries to deploy the diagnostic settings, but it already exists in Azure.
 Workaround is to go to Firewall resource and remove diagnostic settings, then re-run the deployment.
 -----

+Note: due to limitation of using Github's public runners, which is what I use as SP to deploy script to blob storage, it needs access since I run private endpoints for the blob that only allows VNets.
+Unable to whitelist public runner since it's using epherial (spelling?)
+IP and unknown vnet.
+From a green field deployment, that's why there's a need to set "default_action" in azurerm_storage_account_network_rules to "Allow" at deployment and then change it to "Deny".

+However, a better solution is to run the pipeline as self-hosted runner.
+But this is against GitHub Actions recommended practice.
+It's commented out.
+To make it run as self-hosted, see this link (some github blabla) and whitelist ip_rules and add virtual_network_subnet_ids (subnet of self-hosted runner)